clombion/turin_crash_course/group_work/ilikeit/Project_definition.md

 Find data from the national health system with locations of all heath infrastructures & population to map it.
 # Find
 ## Data sources
-* Openstreet map and geospatial data.
+* Openstreet map and geospatial data
 * Data collection from National Health system
 ## Contextual resources
 [Link with information](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8555362/)